atoder/skip-list-project/README.md

 ## 2. 💻 The Demo App (`/application`)

-This is a full-stack application that consumes the `library` to provide a live and interactive visualizer.
+This is a full-stack application that utilizes the `library` for the interactive visualizer.

 ### API (PHP)

-A simple backend that uses Composer to load the local library and persists the list in a PHP session.
+A backend that uses Composer to load the local library and persists the list in a PHP session.

 To run the API: